Skip navigation EPAM

 In this interview, Nanar highlights the advantages of the job, speaks about the qualities and knowledge of a good project manager and how karate has helped her.

 Nanar, you were a software engineer and are now a project manager.
-Could you please compare these jobs?
+How do these roles compare?

 A software engineer gets plenty of opportunities to expand technical knowledge, whereas the responsibilities of a project manager entail more communication.
 In my current role, I appreciate the chance to be a primary driver of change.
-Not only are you managing the project and delivery for the client's satisfaction, but you can also support your team with many tools.
-By no means is the task easy.
-It is one thing to say that I like my job because of these responsibilities, and it is another thing to say that I am always successful at fulfilling the exact plan.
-Still, having this opportunity is valuable to me.
+Not only are you managing the project and delivery for the client's satisfaction, but you can also support your team with many tools. r

-What would be your study recommendations to a software engineer looking for a project manager position?
+What would be your study recommendations to a software engineer looking to move into a project manager position?

 What is your strategy to tackle stressful situations?